Meditation

 Meditation Basics Google Calendar

 This calendar rotates through a series of 50 talks called "Basics" by Thanissaro Bhikkhu.
-They are similar in style to the daily talks at the top of the page, but tailor content specifically to basic meditation concepts.
+The content is tailored specifically to basic meditation concepts.
 The calendar continually rotates through the 50 talks.
 This calendar is great both for beginning meditators to learn topics, and for advance meditators to reinforce their understanding and never lose sight of "the basics".
 Think of it like a free online meditation course given by one of the most respected Theravada Buddhist monks in the world.

 • • •